inkdex/inkdex.github.io/src/faq-support.md

 WIP, markdown, cleanup, images added etc to be done.

+### I have blurred covers with a letter (eg U) on them.

+This is due to your Content Settings.
+See {link to Content Settings.md}

 ### How do I find what version of Paperback I'm using?

 <details>